Skip to content

 Is LDL Cholesterol Bad?
 Analysis + what to look at instead

-In this post we’re going to look at why LDL cholesterol, and total cholesterol, are weakly associated with cardiovascular disease (CVD).
+1. Why LDL cholesterol, and total cholesterol, are weakly associated with cardiovascular disease (CVD).

 Which is to say that there is an association, but it’s too weak to be very useful, and too weak for cholesterol to be causative.

-Instead we’ll look at which biomarkers are more strongly associated, and better for predicting cardiovascular disease risk.
+2. Which biomarkers are more strongly associated, and better for predicting cardiovascular disease risk.

 The reason that this is relevant, is that some mainstream health providers do propagate the idea that “high cholesterol” is a really bad thing.